 Multiple re-writes later, it became the 1984 smash hit with a Detroit cop out of place in Los Angeles, named Axel Foley.
 The name reinforced the Motor City connection.
-The instrumental title track bears the main character’s name – that became a breakout hit, too.
+The instrumental title track bears the main character’s name – and “Axel F” became a breakout hit, too.

 Foley returned to the screen for sequels in 1987 and 1994.